Fancy Fare: The Best Fine Dining in Adelaide

 Luma Restaurant and Bar

 With a setting that will take your breath away from the moment you step in, Luma Restaurant and Bar is a place to see and be seen.
-Reimagined into a foodie wonderland, the Playford Hotel’s restaurant is widely accepted as one of the CBD's best eateries but, if you ask us, it might just be the best fine dining restaurant in Adelaide.
+Reimagined into a foodie wonderland, the Playford Hotel’s restaurant is widely accepted as one of the CBD’s best eateries, with a striking, award-winning bar to match.
 From the unique, elegant and dramatic interiors with lighting that flows across the entire room, to compelling and unforgettable dishes, The Playford’s Luma is a sensorial masterpiece.
-Awarded ‘One Chef Hat’ by The Australian Good Food Guide in 2023, the menu of snacks, small and large dishes cover a range of textures and flavours.
+Awarded ‘One Chef Hat’ by The Australian Good Food Guide in 2023, the menu of snacks, small and large dishes, covers a range of textures and flavours.

 120 North Terrace, Adelaide